The Community Organisers programme is all about inspiring community action at a neighbourhood level.

 Community Organisers listen to the concerns of people in their area, build relationships and help people take action on their own behalf on the local issues that matter to them.

 The Community Organisers programme has its own website www.cocollaborative.org.uk where you can find out more about the organisers, apply to become a host, ask questions and get in touch.

-If you’d like to become a Community Organiser, please contact your local host directly.
+If you’d like to become a Community Organiser, please contact the host organisation directly.